Interdisciplinary Parkinson’s Disease Clinic

-In order to support the best outcomes for quality of life for people who have been diagnosed with Parkinson’s disease, the UNC Movement Disorders Center, a National Parkinson Foundation Center of Excellence, has partnered with allied health therapists who specialize in Parkinson’s to create an interdisciplinary team.
+In order to support the best outcomes for quality of life for people who have been diagnosed with Parkinson’s disease, the UNC Movement Disorders Center, a Parkinson’s Foundation Center of Excellence, has partnered with allied health therapists who specialize in Parkinson’s to create an interdisciplinary team.

-The Parkinson’s Clinic is held 8 am - 12 pm on typically the third Tuesday of the month.
-For more details about the clinic including who might benefit the most and what to expect during an appointment, click here.
+The Parkinson’s Clinic is held from 8 am – 12 pm on typically the third Wednesday of the month.
+More details about the clinic, including who might benefit the most and what to expect during an appointment.

 In order to schedule an appointment, we must receive a referral from a neurologist or primary care physician.
 (Note: For PCP referrals, we would prefer that neurology notes be sent as well.)
 If you are a physician and would like to refer a patient, please use this referral form.